promaroy/ide/README.md

 # Coding Blocks IDE
-Coding Blocks IDE is an online IDE which supports compliation of multiple programming languages.
+Coding Blocks IDE is an online IDE which supports compliation of multiple programming languages like C++,C,Java,etc.

 ## Deployment